betadots/hdm/DEVELOPMENT.md

 HDM: `http://puppet.pe.psick.io:3000`

-if this does not work you can use localhost: `http://localhost:3000`
+If this does not work you can use localhost: `http://localhost:3000`